History of Microsoft: 1985–1994: Windows and Office

-Ireland became home to one of Microsoft's international production facilities in 1985, and on November 20 Microsoft released its first retail version of Microsoft Windows (Windows 1.0), originally a graphical extension for its MS-DOS operating system.
-In August, Microsoft and IBM partnered in the development of a different operating system called OS/2.
-OS/2 was marketed in connection with a new hardware design proprietary to IBM, the PS/2.
+Cytation in January 1986 became Microsoft's first acquisition, forming the company's CD-ROM division.
 On February 16, 1986, Microsoft relocated their headquarters to a corporate office campus in Redmond, Washington.
-Around one month later, on March 13, the company went public with an IPO, raising US$61 million at US$21.00 per share.
+Around one month later, on March 13, the company went public with an initial public offering (IPO), raising US$61 million at US$21.00 per share at its opening on the fully electronic Nasdaq stock exchange.
 By the end of the trading day, the price had risen to US$28.00.
 In 1987, Microsoft eventually released their first version of OS/2 to OEMs.
-By then the company was the world's largest producer of software for personal computers—ahead of former leader Lotus Development—and published the three most-popular Macintosh business applications.
-That year the company purchased Forethought, the developer of PowerPoint and Microsoft's first major software acquisition on the 30th July 1987.
+By then the company was the world's largest producer of software for personal computers—ahead of former leader Lotus—and published the three most-popular Macintosh business applications.
+In July 1987 Microsoft purchased Forethought, the developer of PowerPoint.
+It was the company's first major acquisition, and gave Microsoft a Silicon Valley base.
+The company had run out of local employees to hire; more than 90% of the company's developers came from outside Seattle.